rithik-sandron/zro.earth/_posts/anime/anime-series-for-beginners.md

 # 6. Samurai Champloo
 ==#Action== ==#Adventure== ==#Comedy== ==#Historical==

 Fuu, a waitress encounters a wild samurai— Mugen and a traditional samurai— Jin, who recue her from an inevitable predicament where a group of Samurai harrass her in the tea-house over spilt tea!
-Join the contraductory samurai duo and the klutzy waitress who set off on a journey to find a Samurai who smells of ***Sunflowers.***
+Join the contradictory samurai duo and the klutzy waitress who set off on a journey to find a Samurai who smells of ***Sunflowers.***

 ## Information
 **Episodes: 26**